 John told the people, “I baptize you with water…he’ll baptize you with the Holy Spirit” (3:11).
 Some students of the Bible say this suggests that once the Holy Spirit comes, we don’t need to get baptized with water anymore.
 How do you react to that?

-Mark says that when Jesus was baptized, he saw “the Spirit of God coming down like a dove landing on him.”
-(3:16).
+Matthew says that when Jesus was baptized, he saw “the Spirit of God coming down like a dove landing on him” (3:16).
 The footnote to Mark’s report of this event (Mark 1:10) suggests that Jesus saw a vision of the Holy Spirit coming down to him like a dove.
 But the Gospel of Luke says “The Holy Spirit came down in physical form, like a dove” (Luke 3:22).
 There’s no indication that either writer had ever met Jesus.
 Both seem to have collected their information about Jesus from various sources.
 Matthew, however, was a disciple of Jesus, and early church leaders said he wrote this anonymously written Gospel.
 How do you react to the apparent inconsistency in the reports?

 After Jesus was baptized, Matthew says a voice from the sky said, “This is my Son.
 I dearly love him.
 He’s my Delight” (3:17).
 Luke 3:22 reports a similar quote.
 But one ancient manuscript adds to Luke’s quote, “Today I have begotten you.”
 Some Bible experts say that this addition suggests that on the day Jesus was baptized, God adopted Jesus as his.
 A Christian group known as Ebionites taught this idea early in the Christian movement.
-How do you react to the fact that this phrase shows up in an ancient Gospel of Luke?
+How do you react to the fact that this phrase shows up in an ancient copy of the Gospel of Luke?

 LIFE APPLICATION.
 Why do you think some Christians get baptized and some don’t?